A Mental Health Guide for Mothers of Multiples

 The Partner's Pivotal Role: A Team Approach

-The partner's role is foundational.
-Strong partner support is a key protective factor against the development of severe perinatal mental illness in mothers.
-However, it is critical to recognize that partners, typically fathers, are not immune to the immense stress of this journey.
 Research shows that PPD affects approximately 1 in 10 fathers in general, and the risk for fathers of twins is also elevated.
-A large Danish study revealed a crucial insight: while the mother's risk for PPD peaks sharply around two months postpartum, the father's risk has a delayed peak, occurring around six months postpartum.
+A large Danish study revealed a crucial insight: while the mother's risk for PPD peaks sharply around two months postpartum, the father's risk peaks later, around six months postpartum.
 This creates a hidden danger for the family unit.
-Just as the mother may be starting to emerge from the initial postpartum fog, the father may be entering his own period of significant mental health decline, which can destabilize the entire family system.
+Just as the mother may be starting to emerge from the initial postpartum fog, the father may be entering his own period of significant mental health decline.
+This can destabilize the entire family system.

 Building a Lifeline: The Power of Peer and Community Support